ndbiller/as-fa54-quiz/README.md

 # Final Touches

-**TODO:** Finish the documentation, link some sources and references, add some screenshots, make a presentation, take a vacation... in short, get this shit done.
+**TODO:** Finish the documentation, link some sources and references, add some screenshots, spellcheck and proofread it, make a presentation, take a vacation... in short, get this shit done.
 And then move on to something that's more fun.
 And praise the sun!

 ---